datawire/ambassador-docs/docs/emissary/3.0/topics/install/migrate-to-2-alternate.md

 ---
     Title: Migrate to $productName$ $versionTwoX$
-    description: "Instructions for how to upgrade Ambassador Labs' $productName$ to $versionTwoX$.
+    description: "Instructions for how to upgrade $productName$ to $versionTwoX$.
 Transfer your current configuration of $AESproductName$ or $OSSproductName$ to $versionTwoX$."
 ---
 import Alert from '@material-ui/lab/Alert';